The Small-World Effect for Interferometer Networks: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Our computational tests revealed that the small-world effect is made stronger by constructive interference and weaker by destructive interference.
 We measured this behavior by applying our newly defined interferometric measures: apparent path length (Eq.~(\ref{eqn:lP})), interferometric clustering (Eq.~(\ref{eqn:intClust})), and the interferometric small-world coefficient (Eq.~(\ref{eqn:S})) to a small-world interferometer model (Figure \ref{fig:ws}).
-In contrast, the original real-valued measures of path length, clustering, and the small-world coefficient, found by taking absolute values of all complex-valued edge weights, are blind to the effects of interference.
+In contrast, the original real-valued measures of path length, clustering, and the small-world coefficient, found by taking absolute values of all complex-valued edge weights, are insensitive to the effects of interference.

-This result serves as an example of the type of problem that requires interferometric measures.
+This result serves as an example of the type of problem that requires measures, such as interferometric measures, that account for interfering signals.
 Such problems are ubiquitous in physical science; they include quantum walks \cite{Fac13, LuDawei2016Cqw, goldsmith2023link}, complex-valued observability and controlability problems \cite{LiuYang-Yu2013Oocs, MontanariArthurN2022Foat}, and the matrix analysis of node voltages in alternating-current circuits with complex impedance \cite{Scherz2013, HANCOCK197421}.
 The interferometer network scheme can be adapted to these contexts by modifying the vertex signal equation (Eq.~(\ref{eqn:vertexSig})) to relate the relevant signals at vertices to whatever quantity is considered the edge weight.
 For example, time-dependent AC networks based on fixed carrier frequency can effectively be represented by an edge with amplitude (signal strength) and phase (signal phase), providing a new method to study certain simpler classes of network synchronization problems.
-Once these problems are expressed as interferometer networks, interferometric clustering and apparent path strength, or something similar, will be necessary for accounting for the effect of interference on signal transfer.
+As written, Eq.~(\ref{eqn:vertexSig}) already bears a resemblance to a steady-state solution to a random walk.
+We can rewrite Eq.~(\ref{eqn:vertexSig}) as